laksithakumara/django-react/README.md

 # django-react

-Django and React.js development environment
+Render React.js inside Django project.
+This method able to use both React Route and Django Route.